Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 This proposition, combined with Proposition \ref{zero}, says that there exists an $L_\infty$-quasi-isomorphism $\ud \varphi^H$ such that the pair $(\widehat{SH}, \G)$ where \be \G =\sum_{n=1}^\infty \frac{1}{n!}\sum_{\alpha_1, \cdots,\alpha_n} t^{\alpha_n}\cdots t^{\alpha_1} \otimes \varphi_n^H(e_{\alpha_1}, \cdots, e_{\alpha_n}) \in \widehat\de(\widehat{SH}), \ee is a \textit{universal family} in the sense of Definition 14.3, \cite{Har10}.
 If $\G \in (\mm_{\widehat{SH}}\otimes \cA)^0$ corresponds to $\ud \varphi$, we will use the notation $\G=\G_{\ud \varphi}$.

-\begin{remark} (a) This proposition can be generalized to any $L_\infty$-algebra $(V, \ud \ell)$, if we replace $\art_{\Bbbk}$ by the category of unital Artinian local $\Bbbk$-CDGA (commutative differential graded algebra) with residue field $\Bbbk$; see Theorem 5.5, \cite{Ma02}.
+\begin{remark} (a) This proposition can be generalized to any $L_\infty$-algebra $(V, \ud \ell)$, if we replace $\art_{\Bbbk}$ by the category of unital Artinian local $\Bbbk$-CDGAs (commutative differential graded algebras) with residue field $\Bbbk$; see Theorem 5.5, \cite{Ma02}.